 When someone is sent to prison it can affect the whole family.
 For the prisoner, being separated from family and friends can be one of the most difficult aspects of their sentence.
-On the outside, the family can feel as if they are being punished too, even though they have not been accused or sentenced.
+On the outside, the family can feel as if they are being punished too.

 Letters, visits and telephone calls are a good way of ensuring you keep in touch with a loved one in prison.
 Some prisons even offer special prison visits days which allow certain prisoners the opportunity to spend quality time with their child or children away from the normal constraints of a prison visit.
 Many prisons also now have the ability to receive emails for prisoners which can be quicker, cheaper and sometimes more reliable than sending a letter.
 Read more about the email a prisoner service.
 If you do not have access to an email account then you can still send letters through the post and there are no restrictions on how many letters a prisoner can receive.